chapimenge3/Google-Translator-telegram-bot-Python/README.md

   - First make sure you have python , pip by opening command line (winkey+r and tpye 'cmd' and enter )
   - Enter python or pip __if you see__
-      __python' is not recognized as an internal or external command. operable program or batch file.__ then install it
+      __python' is not recognized as an internal or external command. operable program or batch file.__ then install it from [python.org](https://www.python.org/downloads/)
 # Installing requirement
   ```
   pip install python-telegram-bot==12.2.0